GToritto/GToritto/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on bachelors degree at Lewis University
+- 🔭 I graduted from Lewis University with a 3.71 GPA in Computer Science
-- 🌱 I’m currently learning operating systems
+- 🌱 I’m currently learning AWS Cloud
-- 🤔 I’m looking for internship opportunities
+- 🤔 I’m looking for full time opportunities

 <!--